H329, 3rd floor of the Humanities Building

 Term time only, excluding reading weeks.

-Laura Schwartz studied at Oxford and the University of East London before coming to Warwick, first as a Postdoctoral Research Fellow at the Institute of Advanced Study, and now as Associate Professor in Modern British History.
-Her main research interests are the history of feminism and radical movements in Britain, and she is completing her third monograph on 'Feminism and the Servant Problem: Class Conflict and Domestic Labour in the British Women's Suffrage Movement'.
-Laura Schwartz would be interested in supervising postgraduate students working on nineteenth- or twentieth-century feminism, or on the history of gender and class more generally.
+Laura Schwartz completed her Phd at the University of East London and was a postdoctoral research fellow at the University of Oxford before coming to Warwick where she is Associate Professor of Modern British History.
+Her main research interests are labour history and the history of feminism in Britain.
+Her third monograph 'Feminism and the Servant Problem: Class Conflict and Domestic Labour in the British Women's Suffrage Movement' will be published with Cambridge University Press in 2019.
+Laura Schwartz would be interested in supervising postgraduate students working on nineteenth/twentieth-century feminism and/ or labour movements, or on the history of gender and class more generally.

 - 2016-present: Associate Professor of Modern British History, University of Warwick